wenxin-c/tp/docs/DeveloperGuide.md

 `ReflectionQuestion` class:<br>
 - Each introspective question is a `ReflectionQuestion` object.
 - It contains the basic description of the introspective question.
-Being modelled as an object instead of pure string, each question will be able to have more attributes such as like which will be utilised in future features.
+Being modelled as an object instead of pure string, each question will be able to have more attributes such as like which will be utilized in future features.

 `SelfReflection` class:<br>
 - This class contains the information about the Self Reflection feature (e.g. greeting message, logo).